Jackgito/CoinGame/README.md

 The game continues with the next player taking their turn.
 If a player takes the last penny from the last pile, they lose the game.

-There are three difficultues to choose from.
+There are three difficulties to choose from.
 Easy chooses randomly, normal spots winning patterns and hard also avoids losing patterns.